clark-bristol/asdf/README.md

 ## **Using the App**

 ### Upload your data
-Upload your CSV or pipe-delimited files containing your vehicle data.
+Upload your CSV or pipe-delimited files containing your vehicle data or use the sample data in the `/data` directory in this repo.
 Currently your data files must contain the following columns in the following order and have **no header row**:

 ```
 first_name,last_name,email,vehicle_type,vehicle_name,length